-The North East Link Authority is committed to minimising impacts on communities and the environment.
+The North East Link Project is committed to minimising impacts on communities and the environment.
 Extensive planning studies are underway to help inform state and federal government approvals.

 Planning approvals in Victoria will be informed by an Environment Effects Statement (EES) - our state's most stringent process.

-The project design and the Environment Effects Statement, including how we have considered feedback from communities and stakeholders, will be ready for public display in early 2019.
-It will also be reviewed by an independent panel and the Minister for Planning.
+The Environment Effects Statement, including a reference project, was on display for public comment from 10 April - 7 June 2019.
+It will be reviewed by an independent committee and the Minister for Planning.

-In addition to the EES process in Victoria, North East Link will be assessed by the Australian Government under the Environment Protection and Biodiversity 1999 Act (EPBC Act).
+In addition to the EES process in Victoria, North East Link is being assessed by the Australian Government under the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act).